tmroyal/OptionSetter.js/README.md

 is a string.
 (When the type is not specified, this will be a function that always returns true.)

-The validator should return the result as a boolean.
-Failure to do so will result in an error.
+The validator must return the result as a boolean.
+Failure to do so will cause an error.

 Example: